Cincinnati, Ohio, Nursing Schools

 Certificate in Practical Nursing

-The college's Practical Nursing Certificate is a 3-semester program offered in the day or evening.
+The college's Practical Nursing Certificate is a three-semester program offered in the day or evening.
 The program offers concurrent classroom training and clinical work.
-Program courses include basic nursing skills, gerontological nursing, child and adult health, mental health concepts, infant and maternal care, and community health.
+Program courses include basic nursing skills, healthcare informatics, child and adult health, pharmacology, mental health concepts, infant and maternal care, and women's health.
 Graduates are eligible to take the national practical nursing examination to become licensed practical nurses.
-Admission requirements include a criminal background check, CPR certification, and a grade point average of at least 2.0 prior to beginning clinical work.
+Admission requirements include a criminal background check and CPR certification.

 Associate of Applied Science in Nursing

 The college's Associate of Applied Science in Nursing degree program provides graduates with the knowledge and skills to seek entry-level employment in the nursing field or to pursue a bachelor's degree in nursing.
-This 70-semester credit program includes courses in physiology and anatomy, microbiology, English composition, and communications.
-Nursing courses include nursing concepts, holistic patient care, evidence-based practice, adult and child care, mental health and psychiatric nursing, and obstetrical nursing.
+This 65-semester credit program includes courses in physiology and anatomy, microbiology, English composition, and communications.
+Nursing courses cover nursing concepts such as evidence-based practice and adult and child care.
 Program graduates are eligible for take the NCLEX-RN exam to become registered nurses.

 Xavier University's nursing program uses a holistic, community-based approach to healthcare that is grounded in Jesuit traditions and values.
 Training accommodates both those new to nursing and professional, licensed nurses who want to pursue higher degrees and/or skill levels.
 Graduates of Xavier's programs are qualified to take the Holistic Nurse Certification exam.